 - Efficiency: If you choose a gas boiler, heating your home will account for 60% of your home’s CO2 emissions, so your choice of boiler will affect not only you, but the environment.

 - Heating controls: Heating controls will allow you to choose which temperature your heating system is operating at.
 You can ensure your heating is only on at the times and in the rooms that you need it to be.

 Installing your boiler

 You should never attempt to install a replacement boiler yourself.
 You should always choose a registered engineer from the Gas Safe Register to do the work for you.
+Have a look at the Installing a boiler cost so that you have a good idea of how much the job is going to set you back.
 Which? recommends getting quotes from several different boiler installers before choosing the one that is right for you.
 They say to always get a minimum of three quotes and ensure that they include call-out fees and other hidden costs.
 You may find that some installation companies such as British Gas and other energy companies choose an engineer for you, rather than allowing you to choose your model.
 If you have a specific model in mind, it may be worth making this clear to your energy company before you go ahead and get a new boiler.

 The cost of boiler installation varies, depending on how much work is required, where you live and who you employ for the job.
 You could pay between £540-£660 to replace a gas boiler in the same position as the old one, or £1,440 for trading in a gas boiler for a brand new combi boiler.